With a thick trunk and a uniquely contrasting fine branch structure, the jade bonsai tree is a specimen worth considering for your collection.

 Growing Jade Bonsai Tree from Seed or by Propagation

-Not too cool though – this plant won’t survive when the temperature dips below 40 degrees Fahrenheit, so if you plan on growing it outdoors, make sure your outdoor climate is suitable.
+Not too cool though – this Jade tree won’t survive when the temperature dips below 40 degrees Fahrenheit, so if you plan on growing it outdoors, make sure your outdoor climate is suitable.

 Jade bonsai trees should be fertilized once per month during the growing season.
 You do not need to fertilize during the winter.
 Just use a standard, balanced fertilizer – there’s nothing special you need to do.